microfleet/html-to-pdf/README.md

-# @microfleet/latex
+# @microfleet/html-to-pdf

-LaTeX @microfleet service is designed to render any provided LaTeX templates into a PDF and store them using @microfleet/files service
+HTML to PDF @microfleet service is designed to render any provided mustache template with arbitrary context and is able to send back base64 encoded PDF or upload id in case of integration with @microfleet/files

+## Configuration

-## Roadmap
+## API

-- [] render template
+### `pdf.render`